CharlesCardot/CrystalStructureManipulation/README.md

 impurity_coords = "center"
 ```

-gets from a fully symmetrized cif with only 2 Wyckoff positions
+gets you from a fully symmetrized cif with only 2 Wyckoff positions
 ```
 Ni2+  Ni0  4  0.00000000  0.00000000  0.00000000  1
 O2-  O1  4  0.00000000  0.00000000  0.50000000  1